erector/erector/README.txt

   end

-For Rails to find these Erector .rb files as views, you must either copy the erector source to vendor/plugins/erector, or add `require 'erector'` to `config/environment.rb`.
+For Rails to find these .rb files during render, you must first either copy the erector source to vendor/plugins/erector, or add `require 'erector'` to config/environment.rb.
+You also should delete (or rename) any other generated view files with the same base name that might be getting in the way.

 To make Rails integration as smooth as possible, we've written a little tool that will help you erect your existing Rails app.
 The "erect" tool will convert HTML or HTML/ERB into an Erector class.